 Customers Get Unified Support and Sales Services

-You can even set an auto-responder to automatically capture client’s purpose of the call and thereby passing the call to the appropriate speaker.
-This is how you can automate the recurring actions to save time and efforts while reducing the number of missed or dropped calls.
+You can even set an auto-responder to automatically capture the client’s purpose of the call and thereby passing the call to the appropriate speaker.
+This is how you can automate the recurring actions to save time and effort while reducing the number of missed or dropped calls.

 Centralized Activities and Resources

-When all the people in team have access to the shared phone system, conferencing becomes a piece of cake.
-Adding people to conference in few clicks results in accelerated actions, that reduced time consumed to solve query received on that call.
+When all the people in a team have access to the shared phone system, conferencing becomes a piece of cake.
+Adding people to a conference in few clicks results in accelerated actions, that reduced time consumed to solve queries received on that call.

 Smart call distribution and routing ensure that the right person is assigned to the call based on the client query, language or location.